tuq12094/final1051/proposal2.md

 #The best outcome would be for me to complete the project to the fullest extent as explained in the assignment.
 I truly will be hoping for the best.

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?
-#Ill need to examine the zip file that is given to me in the assignment and see how I can implement the sprites to the correct areas of the games, making sure not to do it before the level is ended.
-I will also need to analyze the scripts given to see where I need to build off of.
+#Ill need to be able to emulate a moving onject with my keyboard.
+I will need to use sprites to accomplish this.